Shedden massacre: Sandham on the stand

 Only two of the defendants took the stand to testify in their defence.
-Sandham, who liked to present himself as a tough guy when he was an outlaw biker, spent most of his time on the stand crying out his eyes, whining that it was "unfair" that he should be charged with first-degree murder for his part in the massacre.
+Sandham spent most of his time on the stand crying that it was "unfair" that he should be charged with first-degree murder for his part in the massacre.
 Sandham delivered what Edwards called "a lie-filled fusion of self-pity and selfless heroism" starting on 9 September 2009.

 Aravena on the stand

 After Sandham's testimony on the stand, widely viewed as a "train-wreck" that did himself much damage, Aravena took the stand on 22 September 2009.
-Aravena testified that he was of low intelligence, but the Crown Attorney cross-examining forced to concede on the stand that he could have sought help had so desired.
+Aravena testified that he was of low intelligence, but the Crown Attorney cross-examining him forced to concede on the stand that he could have sought help had he so desired.

 M.H. on the stand

 The star witness known as "MH" testified to a bungled and 'cheap' plot, led by an indecisive Kellestine.
 MH, one of the killers agreed to turn Crown's evidence in exchange for being granted immunity.